The Skill AI Can’t Replace: Why Critical Thinking Is HR’s Most Urgent Priority

 • Teach AI prompting best practices and pitfalls.

-• Be intentional about where AI is used and where it doesn’t belong.
+• Are intentional about where AI is used and where it doesn’t belong.

 When We Stop Thinking, We Stop Learning

-Anderson and Pedretti cited MIT research showing overreliance on AI dulls our thinking.
+Anderson and Pedretti also cited early MIT research showing over-reliance on AI dulls our thinking.
 Students using AI tools wrote weaker essays and retained less of the content behind their assignments.
-Putting their work in ‘cruise control’ removes the ability for learning, growing, and gaining strength in expanding thought.
-This becomes a self-reinforcing cycle as future work is performed on a weaker foundation.
+Putting their work in “cruise control” apparently removed the ability for learning, growing, and gaining strength in expanding thought.
+This becomes a self-reinforcing cycle as future work is performed on a weaker foundation, and it’s something to watch for as AI adoption spreads.

 The same thing is happening in the workplace.
 When employees copy-paste AI output without thinking, they lose the opportunity to grow, solve, and stretch their skills.
 The very process that makes work meaningful begins to erode.